Thai-Hoa-Nguyen/SwishScope/README.md

 ## Key Features

-### Team Stats & Filter
+### Team Stats and Filters

-- Displays win/loss records, win percentages, and conference info
+- Displays win/loss records, win percentages, conference, and division info
-- Filter by league (NBA, NCAA) or conference
+- Filter teams by league or conference
-- Search for specific teams using a live search bar
+- Search teams using a live search bar
+- Dynamic team cards with logos and standings data

 ---